Last Updated: 12/03/2018

 Jeff Pactor 4 is not being used much elsewhere?

 Actually Pactor 4 looks to be very popular across the globe…..except the USA.

 Winlink November 2018 message traffic totals.
 See note below.

 Note: Some will notice the low traffic counts for every other HF mode (ARDOP, Robust Packet, VARA) and assume they are hardly used which is not true.
-Remember this represents “reported” traffic and will be connection data from Tri-Mode (HF) and RMS Packet (V/UHF) gateways.
+Remember this represents “reported” connection data from Tri-Mode (HF) and RMS Packet (V/UHF) gateways.
 Tri-Mode tends to be gateways running the Pactor and WINMOR modes.
-The other HF modes tend to be found on BPQ32 gateways which do not report traffic counts.
+The other HF modes tend to be found on BPQ32 gateways which do not report connection counts.
 Thus traffic count data for those modes is so far off it is useless.
-That said, still a lot of P4 message traffic on the Tri-Mode gateways.

 Is there risk in asking the FCC to get involved?